 What ARE the benefits of an amplified

-phone for seniors?Seniors and elderlywith hearing loss who use quality amplified
+phone for seniors and the hearing impaired?Seniors and elderlywith hearing loss who use quality amplified

 telephones with the NEWER TECHNOLOGIES notice an improvement in their